f-kiran/f-kiran.github.io/index.md

 ## Bio

-I am currently a Ph.D. student conducting research in the Affective & Data Computing [ACDC](https://cpl.uh.edu/index.php/) lab under the esteemed guidance of Prof. Ioannis Pavlidis.
-My academic journey includes an M.S. in Computer Science earned at Louisiana State University.
+I am a Ph.D. graduate in Computer Science from the University of Houston, where I conducted research in the Affective & Data Computing [ACDC](https://cpl.uh.edu/index.php/) lab under the esteemed guidance of Prof. Ioannis Pavlidis.
+My doctoral research focused on affective and data computing with applications in mental health support, human-computer interaction (HCI), and adaptive educational technologies, with a particular emphasis on addressing math anxiety in higher education.
+My academic journey also includes an M.S. in Computer Science earned at Louisiana State University.

-My Ph.D. research work is a pivotal part of the NSF-funded [Affective Math]() project, where I am deeply involved in various aspects of the research process.
-This includes designing and conducting experiments, meticulously analyzing data, and actively contributing to the development of sophisticated mathematical models.
-My dedication to this project allows me to explore and contribute to the exciting intersection of affective computing and mathematics, furthering our understanding of these fields.
+My Ph.D. research formed a pivotal part of the NSF-funded [Affective Math]() project, where I contributed to the full spectrum of the research process—designing and conducting experiments, analyzing multimodal data, and developing mathematical models to capture the interplay between affect and learning.
+This work advanced our understanding of how affective states, particularly math anxiety, impact student performance and learning outcomes, bridging the fields of affective computing, education, and data science.

 ## Research Interests